 What are the benefits and downsides of working as a consultant?

 Management consulting offers an exciting and intellectually challenging role with plenty of variety.
-With the right role, there are plenty of opportunities for travel and the chance to work with a diverse and like-minded group of people.
+With the right role, there are plenty of opportunities for travel (pandemics permitting!) and the chance to work with a diverse and like-minded group of people.
 The hours can be long and may require periods away from home so this needs to be taken into consideration.
 Convincing clients of the need for change can be another challenge.

 What does the application process involve?

-The application process for consultancy roles usually involves online application forms, although a few firms still prefer the more traditional CV and covering letter, so always check which method is preferred by your chosen firm.
+The application process for consultancy roles usually involves online application forms, although a small number of firms still prefer the more traditional CV and covering letter, so always check which method is preferred by your chosen firm.
 When it comes to online forms, it is important to take your time to ensure you have filled in the form completely and accurately.
 As this is likely to be your first contact with the firm it is important to make a good impression, so check thoroughly for errors in your spelling and grammar.
 Many web browsers now have an integrated spell-checker but ensure this is set to British English before you rely on it.
 If you have the opportunity, it is often better to print off the application and ask a careers adviser, friend or family member to check it over for you.
 If applying by CV and covering letter you must ensure that you have tailored it specifically to the organisation.
 Different firms may require a different set of skills and your CV is your opportunity to showcase these.
 Pay close attention to the job specification and draw out skills from your portfolio to match.
 Being able to back these up with examples will stand you in good stead.